ibm-cloud-docs/cloud-databases-gen2/private-connections.md

 ## Establishing Virtual Private Endpoints using a VPN connection
 {: #howto-privateendpoints-vpn}

-Use a VPN connection established through a VPE.
-The VPN lets you connect and manage your instance from a local laptop or client via the virtual private endpoint in your VPE.
+Use a VPN to connect to a VPC and access a VPE.
+The VPN lets you connect and manage your instance from a local laptop or client via the virtual private endpoint in your VPC.

 ### Step 1: Create a VPC
 {: #howto-privateendpoints-vpn1}